rohank36/grand_tour_project/README.md

 ## Overview

-This project implements **offline reinforcement learning algorithms** for training quadruped locomotion policies on the [Grand Tour Dataset](https://huggingface.co/datasets/leggedrobotics/grand_tour_dataset) — a large-scale real-world dataset of ANYmal D robot trajectories.
+This project implements **offline learning algorithms** for training quadruped locomotion policies on the [Grand Tour Dataset](https://huggingface.co/datasets/leggedrobotics/grand_tour_dataset) — a large-scale real-world dataset of ANYmal D robot trajectories.
 The trained policies are evaluated in the **Isaac Gym** physics simulator.

 ### Key Features